Laws Pertaining to Sexual Assault

 - The protocol committee is to meet at least annually to evaluate and appropriately modify the protocol to ensure its effectiveness.

-- Georgia Sexual Assault Statues Governing the Following:
+- Georgia Sexual Assault Statutes Governing the Following:

 -